OpenNebula/docs/source/advanced_components/cloud_bursting/azg.rst

     $ onehost create west-europe -i az -v az

-If the Host name does not match any regions key, the ``default`` will be used.
+If the Host name does not match any region key, the ``default`` will be used.

-You can define a different Azure section in your template for each Azure host, so with one template you can define different VMs depending on which host it is scheduled, just include a LOCATION attribute in each PUBLIC_CLOUD section:
+You can define a different Azure section in your template for each Azure host, so with one template you can define different VMs depending on which host it is scheduled.
+Just include a LOCATION attribute in each PUBLIC_CLOUD section:

 .. code::